Plotting

 plot(det, seriestype = :mesh3d, title = ":mesh3d"),

-det, seriestype = :samplesurface, n_samples = 100,
+plot(det, seriestype = :samplesurface, title = ":samplesurface",

 layout = (1,4), size = (800,200), legend = false, ticks = false,

-guide = "", zlims = (-0.005,0.1)
+guide = "", zlims = (-0.005,0.1), axis = false

 )

-The seriestype can be set to :csg (default), :wireframe, :mesh3d, or :samplesurface. :csg plots a wireframe on top of a mesh (with no mesh gridlines).
-For fastest plotting use either :wireframe or :mesh3d and consider changing n_arc (see Optional Keywords). :csg, :wireframe, and :mesh3d are all mesh-based.
-For geometries containing differences or intersections the recommended seriestype is :samplesurface.
-This can be seen by plotting the detector's semiconductor below. :samplesurface is marker-based.
+:csg, :wireframe, and :mesh3d are all mesh-based.
+For geometries containing differences or intersections the recommended seriestype is :samplesurface which is marker-based.
 The marker density is set low by default for speed.
-For increased plot fidelity use n_samples = 100 and markersize = 2.
+For increased plot fidelity use n_samples above 100 and adjust the markersize.

 plot(